 - You can maintain a personal dictionary/thesaurus with industry-specific terminology that you don’t want the tool to flag.

 - If you don’t want to load your system with Ginger plugins, simply visit their website and paste the text you want to edit.
 Note that there’s a limit to the number of characters you can paste.

 - The Free plan supports 40 languages for translation purposes.

-Jetpack is a WordPress plugin that edits your blog content as you’re writing it.
+Our next alternative to Grammarly is a WordPress plugin that edits your blog content as you’re writing it.
 This nifty editor checks, edits, and updates text in real-time, right from the WordPress interface.

 - Jetpack backs up your content every 30 days and stores it in an archive for future use.

 - It has a color-coded markup scheme for grammar and spelling mistakes, which helps you analyze your content’s quality at a glance.

 - Using the software, you can analyze text for wordiness, jargon, and redundancy.